 Figure captions

 Figure 1: Performance the regime shift detector model under varying conditions.
-Proportion of results where initial conditions were detected by the top model (circles) or within the equivalent model set (squares) under A) varied noise (in the form of standard error) B) varied % changes in the K constant in the Ricker model C) varied % changes in r, the intrinsic rate of increase in the Ricker model and D) simulated time series length.
-Sets of 0, 1, 2 and 3 break points were randomly generated from within the set of possible values each scenario was iterated 1000 times.
+Proportion of results where initial conditions were detected by the top break point combination (circles) or within the equivalent model set (triangles) under A) varied noise (in the form of normally distributed error) B) varied starting values of the r constant, C) varied % changes in the K constant in the Ricker model D) varied % changes in r, the intrinsic rate of increase in the Ricker model and E) simulated time series length.
+Sets of 0, 1, 2 and 3 break points were randomly generated from within the set of possible values each scenario was iterated 250 times.

-Figure 2: Observed outcomes of the regime shift detector model relative to simulation conditions.
-Proportion of results with a given outcome under varied simulation length in years.
-Sets of 0, 1, 2 and 3 break points were randomly generated from within the set of possible values, and data were simulated with a 20% shift of r and a 40% shift of K at the given break point.
-Each series consisted of 25 years of simulated data and each scenario was iterated 1000 times.
-Lines joining points represent a third order polynomial GAM representing the best fit, with standard error.
-Data are plotted here by output of the regime shift detector script under varied standard error as a proportion of the mean (i.e. % noise) and input break point combination conditions, where A) proportion of scenarios where zero breaks were detected; B) proportion of scenarios where one break was identified; C) scenarios with two break points identified; and D) scenarios where three breaks were identified by the regime shift detector script.
+Figure 2: Performance the top ranked break point combination selected by the regime shift detector model under varying conditions.
+Proportion of results where initial conditions were detected by the top break point combination (circles) or contained within the parameter set of the top break point combination (i.e. scenario conditions detected, plus additional break points found; triangles) under A) varied noise (in the form of normally distributed error) B) varied starting values of the r constant, C) varied % changes in the K constant in the Ricker model D) varied % changes in r, the intrinsic rate of increase in the Ricker model and E) simulated time series length.
+Sets of 0, 1, 2 and 3 break points were randomly generated from within the set of possible values each scenario was iterated 250 times.

 Figure 3: Regime shift detector breaks and Ricker model fits for an invasive ladybeetle.
 Population data documenting the invasion of Harmonia axyridis, a ladybeetle native to eastern Asia, to plots at the Kellogg Biological Station in southwestern Michigan, USA, 1994-2015 A) Time series documenting average number of adults captured, per trap, per year.
 Vertical blue lines indicate timings of shifts in dynamics, as indicated by the regime shift detector model.
 B) Ricker fits of phases of population dynamics as indicated by the regime shift detector model.